 This type of contract is favoured by a number of employers because:-

 - It works well for work that is project-based or funding based or seasonal;

 - If an employee is declared redundant before the end of the contract, the employer is only bound to pay severance for the years served under the current contract as opposed to an open-ended contract where the severance is based on the years served since employment;

 - It may reduce the amount of damages awarded to an employee who is found to have been unfairly terminated – the maximum damages will not exceed the duration that was left to the end of the contract (subject to a maximum of 12 months);

 - If an employee is not performing, the employer may decide to wait out the contract and not to renew it – this reduces the litigation risk created by carrying out a termination.

-The contract ends on expiry of its term and, unless provided otherwise in the contract, the employer is under no obligation to renew the contract.
+The contract ends on the expiry of its term and, unless provided otherwise in the contract, the employer is under no obligation to renew the contract.
 There is also no limit to the number of times an employer can renew a fixed term contract.

 No communication after lapse of contract

-If the contract lapses with no communication from the employer as to its renewal or not, our courts have held that the contract converts to a ‘month to month’ contract which can only be terminated for valid reason and after following the termination procedure set out in the Act.
+If the contract lapses with no communication from the employer as to its renewal or not, some judges of the labour court have held that the contract converts to a ‘month to month’ contract which can only be terminated for valid reason and after following the termination procedure set out in the Act.
 Other judges have found that the contract becomes open-ended.
 Such contracts, therefore, call for a good HR management system.

 - Benson Odhiambo Onyango v Instarect Company Limited eKLR;